Guide to Down Payment Assistance in All 50 States

 For many people in West Virginia, the cash down payment required to buy a home is a significant hurdle.

-The West Virginia Housing Development Fund's down payment and closing cost assistance loans are available to lower this barrier by offering help homebuyers.
-These are 15-year, fixed-rate loans that currently have a 2% interest rate.
+The West Virginia Housing Development Fund's Low Down Home Loan is available to lower this barrier by offering help to homebuyers.
+Up to $8,000 is available in a 15-year, fixed-rate second mortgage loans that carry just a 2% interest rate.

 Wisconsin Down Payment Assistance